-- Take spare warm clothing and perhaps a hat and gloves; it is always colder on the tops.
+- Take spare warm clothing and hat and gloves; it is always colder on the tops.

 - In addition to the usual sandwiches take chocolate, dates, or similar sweet things, which restore energy quickly.
 You may not need them yourself, but someone else may.